-The other Bordeaux varieties, cabernet franc, malbec and petit verdot are also grown in small amounts and are often added to blends.
+The other Bordeaux varieties, cabernet franc, malbec, and petit verdot are also grown in small amounts and are often added to blends.

-Food Matching: Red meats, cheeses, game
+- Food Matching: Red meats, cheeses, and game

+Also known as Shiraz in Australia and originating in the Rhone Valley of France, Syrah is growing in popularity in New Zealand.
 It requires a warm climate to ripen properly, so the most successful wines in the country come from Hawkes Bay in the North Island.

-Although the style is full bodied, it is lighter and more elegant than its Australian counterpart.
+Although the style is full-bodied, it is lighter and more elegant than its Australian counterpart.

-Food Matching: Red meats, cheese, game
+- Food Matching: Red meats, cheese, and game

-New Zealand makes some very good examples of sweet wines, usually from riesling, but often also from chardonnay or even sauvignon blanc.
-They are generally made from late harvested grapes or from those infected with botrytis cinerea (a characteristic of the wines of Sauternes in France)
+New Zealand makes some very good examples of sweet wines, usually from Riesling, but often also from chardonnay or even sauvignon blanc.
+They are generally made from late-harvested grapes or from those infected with botrytis cinerea (a characteristic of the wines of Sauternes in France).

 The cool climate of the South Island has resulted in success with dry sparkling wines.
 Marlborough makes the best wines, usually from a blend of chardonnay and pinot noir.